 Town Manager Cabanel stated approx. \$400,000 in revenue is generated from the cable franchise fees on a yearly basis.
 The entirety of the media budget is paid by that revenue.
 Revenue received exceeds expenditures.
-A portion of that excess revenue (\$200,000) has traditionally been transferred to the general fund to offset taxes, and the remainder of the excess revenue has been placed in the media fund, which now has a balance of approx. \$700,000.
-She recommended the Council consider transferring a larger amount to the general fund over a period of several budget years to avoid large fluctuations from year to year while reducing the tax rate.
+A portion of that excess revenue (\$200,000) has traditionally been transferred to the fund, which now has a balance of approx. \$700,000.
+She recommended the Council consider